 How To Bind Say in CSGO In A Useful Manner

 There are a few things you need to remember when using chat binds.
-For one, if there’s a lot going on, they might not get noticed the first time around, so if you see no response, you can repeat the message – but not too often, because you don’t want to distract other players from the game.
+For one, if there’s a lot going on, they might not get noticed the first time around.
+If you see no response, you can repeat the message.
+Not too often though, because you don’t want to distract other players from the game.
 You need to find balance in this.
+Many esport leagues have outright rules and penalties for spamming the chat!

 Also, the unspoken rule is that the general chat is for courtesies and laughs, so things like “GGHF” or “Comeback is real”, and the team chat is for strategic communication.
 All of this of course depends on who you’re playing with!